apoluekt/OpenRPNCalc/README.md

 OpenRPNCalc is a scientific calculator based on STM32 microcontroller.
 Its source code, schematics and 3D-printed case design files are released under open license.

-The hardware is inspired by the SwissMicros [DM42](https://www.swissmicros.com/product/dm42) calculator, but designed from scratch.
+The hardware is inspired by the SwissMicros [DM42](https://www.swissmicros.com/product/dm42) calculator (which itself mimics the famous HP-42), but designed from scratch.
 Firmware-wise, however, there is no intention to simulate programmable HP series.
 Currently, the calulator features:

 <img src="https://github.com/apoluekt/OpenRPNCalc/blob/main/Doc/Img/calc_stickers_face.jpg" width="200" align="right">